eEQK/sqlc-gen-typescript/README.md

 to also maintain them.
 As such, only the Postgres database with the `postgres` package is supported here.
 This allows me to iterate faster and introduce more features.

-My goal with this fork is to provide a great sqlc experience within TypeScript, and I'll focus on achieving that here.
+My goal with this fork is to provide a great sqlc experience with Postgres+TypeScript, and I'll focus on achieving that here.

 I encourage anyone interested to incorporate changes from this fork into the main repo.